szabgab/perlmaven.com/books/perl-testing/src/test-more/devel-cover.md

 * [CPAN Cover](http://cpancover.com/) generates and collects the test coverage report of modules recently uploaded to CPAN.
 * [Meta::CPAN](https://metacpan.org/) includes the test-coverage report of most of the modules.

+## Run test coverage in parallel

+Using the `-j` option one can tell the tool to run tests in parallel.
+For example you can use `-j 9` to run 9 tests in parallel.